gutfeeling/djangohero/README.md

 ## Why?

-Creating a Django app on Heroku usually requires the following steps:
+Creating a Django app on Heroku usually requires the following steps (you don't have to read all of them):

 1. Create a Django project using `django-admin startproject`.
 2. Modify the Django project to conform to best practices outlined in